tlverse/causalglm/README.md

 ## What is causalglm?

-It is possible to get robust and efficient inference for causal quantities using machine-learning.
-In the search for answers to causal questions, assuming parametric models can be dangerous.
-With even a seemingly small amount of confounding and misspecificaton, they can give biased answers.
-One way of mitigating this challenge is to only parametrically model the feature of the data-generating distribution that you care about.
-That is, use a semiparametric model!
-Let the data speak for itself and use machine-learning to model the nuisance features of the data that are not directly related to your causal question.
-Why worry about things that don't matter for your question?
-It is not worth the risk of being wrong.

 causalglm is an R package for robust generalized linear models and interpretable causal inference for heterogeneous (or conditional) treatment effects.
 Specifically, causalglm very significantly relaxes the assumptions needed for useful causal estimates and correct inference by employing semi and nonparametric models and adaptive machine-learning through targeted maximum likelihood estimation (TMLE) (van der Laan, Rose, 2011), while still robustly utilizing user-specified parametric forms for the conditional estimands and thus allowing for interpretable inference.
 Because of this, `causalglm` methods can (and often do in real-world settings) significantly reduce bias relative to conventional fully parametric methods like `glm`, and the cost in variance/confidence-interval-width is negligible.
 As another consequence, causalglm can be used in high dimensional settings and provides valid inference even when adaptive variable selection is used with, for example, the LASSO.
 See the writeup causalglm.pdf for a more theoretical overview of the methods implemented in this package.
 Also see the vignette for an overview of all the functionalities of causalglm.